Euphorbium/healthyplace-scraper/README.md

     python scrape.py

-this will produce `cancerforums.csv` file in the same directory.
+this will produce `healthyplace.csv` file in the same directory.